torrejonv/teranode/README.md

 With BSV, the block size limit was increased to 4 gigabyte, thereby also increasing the performance of the network.
 However, the current BSV node software (SV Node) has its own limitations, especially related to scalability and performance, limiting the current network to several thousand transactions per second.

-**UBSV** is BSV’s solution to the challenges of vertical scaling by instead spreading the workload across multiple machines.
+**UBSV** (also refered to as **Teranode** externally) is BSV’s solution to the challenges of vertical scaling by instead spreading the workload across multiple machines.
 This horizontal scaling approach, coupled with an unbound block size, enables network capacity to grow with increasing demand through the addition of cluster nodes, allowing for BSV scaling to be truly unbounded.

 UBSV provides a robust node processing system for BSV that can consistently handle over **1M transactions per second**, while strictly adhering to the Bitcoin whitepaper.
 The node has been designed as a collection of microservices, each handling specific functionalities of the BSV network.